apocalyptech/ft-explorer/README.md

 * See if there's a way to support doing keyboard things like shift-End to select a whole line, etc, without having to disable readonly mode.
-* Update to BLCMM data, once BLCMM is released.

 Some things which are less likely to happen:

 * Proper packaging *(for any platform)*
 * Fancy icons and stuff in the tree
-* In-text hyperlinks, like FilterTool/BLCMM's Object Explorer does?
+* In-text hyperlinks, like BLCMM's Object Explorer does?

 Some things which are absolutely not going to happen:

-* Searching *(FilterTool already does a great job at this)*
+* Searching *(BLCMM already does a great job at this)*

 Credits
 -------

-The bundled pre-dumped object data is taken from UCP FilterTool, by [LightChaosman](https://www.youtube.com/channel/UCgJ6TA5sZ_Rwc1LPDYbQT1Q), and is included with their gracious consent.
+The bundled pre-dumped object data is taken from BLCMM, by [LightChaosman](https://www.youtube.com/channel/UCgJ6TA5sZ_Rwc1LPDYbQT1Q), and is included with their gracious consent.